On 19 November, we commemorate the anniversary of Abraham Lincoln’s Gettysburg Address in 1863.

 “I should be glad, if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes.”

-In a speech of only 10 sentences and 272 words, Lincoln struck a chord that would resonate not only with his audience, but one that would resonate through time.
+In a speech of only 10 sentences and 272 words, Lincoln struck a chord that would resonate through time.
 Why is this short speech so memorable?

 First, it is important to remember the context.
 America was in the midst of a bloody civil war.
-Union troops had only four months earlier defeated Confederate troops at the Battle of Gettysburg, widely recognized as the turning point in the war.
-The stated purpose of Lincoln’s speech was to dedicate a plot of land that would become Soldier’s National Cemetery to honour the fallen.
-However, the Civil War still raged and Lincoln realized that he also had to inspire the people to continue the fight.
+Union troops had only recently defeated Confederate troops at the Battle of Gettysburg.
+It was a the turning point in the war.
+The stated purpose of Lincoln’s speech was to dedicate a plot of land that would become Soldier’s National Cemetery.
+However, Lincoln realized that he also had to inspire the people to continue the fight.